How It Works - Email to PDF for Outlook

 Save multiple emails as PDF files in batch from Outlook in a click!

-Select multiple emails and click the ‘Export As‘ menu to save the emails to PDF files in batch.
+Select multiple emails and click the ‘Save As PDF‘ menu to save the emails to PDF files in batch.
 Notably, save each email as PDF from Outlook in separate PDF files or combine all to produce one long PDF file.

 From the ‘Batch Export’ dialog box, you need to specify the destination folder where the PDF files would be saved.
 Above all, you have the option to choose the naming scheme of the PDF files.
 For example, it can be either a defined generic name or metadata information extracted from the email such as Subject, Sendername, ReceivedTime etc.